seamusdemora/PiFormulae/Bash_shell-SomeUsefulTricks.md

 ```
 [**⋀**](#table-of-contents)

-## Get a date-time stamp for a log:
+## Get a date-time stamp for a log

 It's often useful to insert a date-time stamp in a log file, inserted in a string, etc. Easily done w/ `date` using [*command substitution*](https://bash.cyberciti.biz/guide/Command_substitution):